holidayextras/culture/technical-planning-meeting.md

 ## Expected Outcomes

-* High level documentation of the business problem, the technical solution and/ or next steps and the business impact (at a high level, it should be established how complex the task is in order that we can establish the business impact)
+* High level documentation of the business problem, the technical solution and/ or next steps and the business impact (at a high level, it should be established how complex the task is in order that we can analyse the business impact)
 * Engineers should have a clear understanding of what is expected moving forward
 * What the next steps are, this could be a set of Jiras for Pod Leads to prioritise
 * A definition of done/ acceptance criteria